Beyond-the-bus-factor/resilience-resources/resources/bus-factor-audit.md

 1. **Address one critical risk** - Pick your scariest red item and get one more person trained up
 2. **Document one area** - Take something that lives in one person's head and write it down
-3. **Share one set of credentials** - Use a password manager to give access to at least one more trusted person
+3. **Share one set of credentials** - Use a password manager to give access to at least one more trusted person, even if it's a lawyer it's better than only being in the hands of a single person!

 ### Short-term actions (next 90 days)